 Wheat in all its forms is the bedrock food of long-term emergency food storage.
 The figures below are for emergency storage.
 Consider a scenario where food isn’t available at the grocery store.

-The suggested quantity of all-purpose flour per person for a one-year supply is 150 lbs for adults and 75 pounds for children under eight years old.
+The suggested quantity of all-purpose flour per person for a one-year supply is 150 lbs for adults and 75 pounds for children under eight.

 The volume ratio from wheat to ground flour almost doubles.
 To conserve space, store grain, not flour.